sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 Gives the Prānapratishthā Mantra used in the invocation of the Devatā into the Yantra or image to be worshipped.

  At v.
-7, a Dhyāna of Prānashakti is given in which She is represented as of the colour of the rising sun with three eyes and large full [rounded breasts](# "Pīnavakshoruhādhyā") seated on a full blown lotus which is on a boat in an ocean of blood (Raktāmbhodhi); holding a noose, a bow of sugarcane, a goad, [five arrows](# "See A & E Avalon's ") and [Asrik-kapāla](# "Skull full of blood") Her Dūtīs or Shaktis are stated in Verse 12
+7, a Dhyāna of Prānashakti is given in which She is represented as of the colour of the rising sun with three eyes and large full rounded breasts[^257] seated on a full blown lotus which is on a boat in an ocean of blood (Raktāmbhodhi); holding a noose, a bow of sugarcane, a goad, five arrows[^258] and Asrik-kapāla[^259] Her Dūtīs or Shaktis are stated in Verse 12

+[^257]: "Pīnavakshoruhādhyā"

+[^258]: "See A & E Avalon's "

+[^259]: "Skull full of blood"

 **————
 CHAPTER XXXVI**